ForestOfLight/skyoobguide/docs/movement/multi-player.md

 Firework Staff
 {: .label .label-green }

-{: .new }
-> This entry has been added for the 0.19.1 patch!

 > Credit: Leo

 A [rocket](../../clipping/#rocket--piggy) where you can easily point where you'd like to fly toward is extremely useful for getting places quickly--not to mention that it flies through wind walls just like a normal rocket.
 In this trick, both players are in charge of their *friend*'s rocket direction, not their own.

 1. Both players offer each other piggyback.
-1. Your friend takes out their firework staff to position their player.
+2. Your friend takes out their firework staff to position their player.
    1. You will rocket in the direction that your friend's head points.
-1. Both player accept piggyback at the same time.
+3. Both player accept piggyback at the same time.

 | You                                              | Your Friend                                      |
 |:-------------------------------------------------|:-------------------------------------------------|